[API] Accept container mounts that specify both uuid and portable_data_hash

 Following above comments, removed the collection lookup by pdh, and only try getting the collection mount by uuid when the pdh is not provided.
 Updated tests.

-#12 Updated by Lucas Di Pentima about 1 year ago
+#12 Updated by Lucas Di Pentima over 1 year ago

 Some workbench integration tests failed -- fix at 50288d61c8654a87053a2b3492672cf7d8d71930